How to Brew with Fresh Hops

-Summer is ending, and as we transition into fall, it is an exciting time for us brewers: the time when fresh hops, full on the bine, are ready for harvest and use!
+One of the best times of year for us brewers is at the beginning of fall, when the hops we grew all summer are full on the bine and ready for harvest and use!
 We have many customers who grow their own hops, from rhizomes that we sell by pre-order at the beginning of each year.
 It usually takes two years to get a usable quantity of hops from rhizomes, but once they start coming in, a little knowledge can go a long way.
 Our own resident hop master, Brady Smith, has come up with a few tips on harvesting and using fresh hops that are helpful for every homebrewer wanting to brew with fresh hops.
 In addition to having a certifiably green thumb, Brady has been growing, harvesting and using fresh hops for close to 15 years.
 In fact, he is the author of the Great Fermentations Hop Rhizome Growing Guide.
 Below are some of his notes on brewing with fresh hops:

 - Knowing when to harvest your hops is equal parts art and science.
 Most hop varieties are forgiving and have a 5-6 day window of peak maturity.
 Cones should feel fairly dry and papery when pinched.
 Often, the bracts on each cone will flare out and/or begin to turn a pale brown color.
 You may also notice yellow lupulin covering the bracts– a sure sign that it’s time to harvest.